-The founding member of this cluster lived over a thousand years ago, before the formal adoption of surnames.
+The founder of the Little Scottish Cluster lived over a thousand years ago and well before the formal adoption of surnames.
 His descendants now carry a wide variety of surnames.
-Some of these surnames were adopted early on and have a large number of members, while others were adopted much later leading to a much smaller family.
+Some of these surnames were adopted early on and have a large number of members.
+Others were adopted much later leading to a much smaller family.
 Some of these surnames have remained in their native Scotland, while many of them have spread to Ireland, England and beyond.

 How do we identify cluster members?